End-to-End Quantum Algorithms for the Jones Polynomial: Resource estimates for near-term quantum advantage

 Alternatively, we consider the approximating $\mathrm{tr}(U_B P_\mathcal{F})$ using the Hutch++ stochastic trace estimator~\cite{meyer2021hutch}, which estimates such traces to relative error $\epsilon$ as a linear combination of $O(\epsilon^{-1})$ amplitudes $\bra{\psi}U_BP_\mathcal{F}\ket{\psi}$.
 Each amplitude is computed using a statevector simulation, which can effectively exploit the sparsity of $U_B$ by storing only the coefficients corresponding to bitstrings in $\mathcal{F}$, thus lowering the complexity of computation from $O(2^n)$ to $O(\phi^n)$.
 This is effectively a statevector simulation of Shor and Jordan's algorithm, so we call it \texttt{sv-shor}.

 Finally, we consider approximating the contraction of \texttt{tn-proj} by constructing a matrix product operator (MPO) from $U_B P_\mathcal{F}$, from which the trace can be computed in polynomial time with respect to the bond dimension $\chi$ of the MPO by exact contraction.
 We call this method \texttt{mpo-proj}.
 By fixing a maximum bond dimension and compressing bonds using the usual singular-value method, we can control the approximation cost.

 The scaling of the $\chi$ required to meet the desired error budget can be characterised empirically using the same benchmark method used to characterise the quantum algorithm (Sec.~\ref{sec:benchmark}).
-As in \texttt{sv-shor}, this method can take advantage of the sparsity of $U_B$ by discarding singular values which are exactly zero (see Fig.~\ref{fig:maxchi-fib}).
+As in \texttt{sv-shor}, this method can take advantage of the sparsity of $U_B$ by discarding singular values which are exactly zero.
+In practice, we find that the maximum bond dimensions are often Fibonacci numbers, indicating that this is indeed occurring (see Fig.~\ref{fig:maxchi-fib}).